nkhil/school-test/content/board/admission-process/index.md

 **Step 5:** On confirmation of admission, you will be allotted an admission number.
 You will also be given a list of the School Kit, Calendar of Events and schedule of fees payment.

-**Step 6:** On payment of the Term-I Fees, your ward will be required to join school as per the calendar of events, with her/his complete school kit.
+**Step 6:** On payment of the Term-I Fees, your ward will be required to join school as per the calendar of events, with the complete school kit.

 ## Admission forms are available at the following address: